jrawbits/VisionEval-Wiki-JR/Development-Roadmap.md

 * Improve the graphic user interface and integrate the dashboard/visualizer
 * Improve documentation
 * Create [Package Template](https://github.com/gregorbj/VisionEval/issues/128)
-* Create Pay As You Drive (PAYD) example/template module
+* Create Pay As You Drive (PAYD) module as the example for new developers

 ## VEGreenSTEP Migration
 * Translate GreenSTEP to VEGreenSTEP